I decided to do a mass film review — my own ad-hoc awards ceremony.

 Steve Jobs shows us the many fights and confrontations happening behind the scenes of three consecutive Apple product launches — you know, those big auditoriums filled with cheering fans, where former CEO Steve Jobs unveils new gizmos to cheering fans.

 The film never makes it to the iPhone — arguably the most iconic Apple product of Jobs’ career.
-Jobs is carried Michael Fassbender’s furious performance as the tumultuous mastermind behind Apple’s elegance and exclusivity.
+Jobs is carried by Michael Fassbender’s furious performance as the tumultuous mastermind behind Apple’s elegance and exclusivity.
 Fassbender isn’t the only one who wows: solid performances from Kate Winslet and Seth Rogen make it an ensemble piece with bold editing and a script that will likely take home a writing award this year.

 And the award for Best Picture goes to…